dportik/Stacks_pipeline/docs/stacks_pipeline_wiki.md

 TTGGAATCCTCATGTAGGGSGTATGGCANGNCCCGTAGNATCGCTTCTCTNGAACACAARACATCG...
 ```

+### nucleotide nexus

-**nexus**: Written as `NAME.nex`.
+Written as `NAME.nex`.
 Common file format for phylogenetics.
 Here, the single SNPs from all loci are concatenated.
 Consensus SNPs are used for the samples (data are not phased).
 Example contents:

 ```
 #NEXUS